 For an island its size, Green Turtle Cay offers a relatively wide range of dining options.
 They include:

 McIntosh Restaurant and Bakery – Serving breakfast, lunch and dinner seven days a week, McIntosh is located on the right as you come down the hill into the settlement.
 Daily specials are posted outside and a full menu is also available.
 Denise McIntosh makes some of the best desserts on the cay — our favourites are her key lime pie and guava cheesecake.
-Friday night at McIntosh is Lobster Fest, with Bahamian lobster cooked a dozen different ways.
+Friday night at McIntosh is Lobster Fest, with Bahamian lobster cooked more than a dozen different ways.

 Two Shortys – On the western end of Crown Street, which runs parallel to the settlement’s south shore, Two Shortys offers great Bahamian takeout food.
 They also have a few picnic tables if you’d prefer to eat in.